mdelbra/rhf/README.txt

 ------------
 - OpenEXR for reading EXR images

 Compilation
 -----------
 Simply use the provided makefile, with the command `make`.
 You need to set the directory where the libraries: openEXR have the respective header and libraries files.

+In case OpenMP is available, you can compile with OpenMP support with the command `make OMP=1`.

 Running
 -------